How to Close a Joint Credit Card Account

 Consider transferring the balance to another credit card in your own name so you can close the credit card without waiting for the balance to be paid off.
 The two of you can also split the balance if you’ve reached an agreement about who’s liable for which portion of the balance.

-Once the card has a zero balance, contact the credit card issuer to have the credit card closed for good.
-Ask that the account not be reopened at either party’s request.
+Once the card has a zero balance, contact the credit card issuer to have the card closed for good.
+Also, be sure to ask that the account not be reopened at either party’s request.
 Monitor your credit report to confirm the account is closed.

 What Happens to Your Credit Score